lork6/Todo/README.md

 - GetPostponed

-They get each column items and then set the [App js](#app-js) state with the items.

 #### MyButton

 For the Add button wich sets the popup to show or don't show.

-##### onDragStart

-When the user start to grab a card then its called.
-It save the card in to `this.draggedItem` variable for the [onDragUpdate](#ondragupdate).

-##### onDragUpdate

-Is called when the card is grabbed and moving.

-The function is sending the data to the backend if the moving card is in new position.

-##### handleDragEnd

-It is when the grabbed card is released.

-Function is sending the data to the backend by wich positon the card was left.

 ### Popup js

 It has a form wich can be filled with name, description and date.

 The Add button call the [addItem](#addItem) function from [App js](#app-js)

 ## Know issues